sipwise/ngcp-csc-ui/TESTDATA.md

 For outgoing you need to use the api (also with E 164 number set to sms number from wiki).
 According to gjungwirth pretty simple with POST request containing the destination number and the content.

 ## FAX
+1. Install exim package, so we can send the fax via mail.
+SSH in to vagrant box, become root, and then execute:
+`dpkg-reconfigure exim4-config`
+1. Follow the install prompt by first choosing 'mail sent by smarthost; no local mail'
+1. Then press enter for default sp1 selection, until you get asked for "IP address or host name of the outgoing smarthost:".
+There you enter mail.sipwise.com and press enter
+1. For the rest of the prompts, press enter to choose the defaults
 1. Go to Settings > Subscribers, find subscriber you want to use as caller, and click "Details"
 1. Under "Master Data" click edit, and enter subscribers number also in the E164 field
+1. Then go to "Preferences", and set "Fax2Mail and Sendfax" to active
 1. Repeat the two steps above, this time for the callee
+1. For the callee, you also need to add your internal sipwise email address as "Destination" under "Fax2Mail and Sendfax", and also under "Call Forwards" configure a "Call Forward Unconditional" to "Fax2Mail"
-1. SSH in to the vagrant box, become root, and create a text file to use for sending fax:
+1. SSH in to the vagrant box, become root, and execute the following command to send a fax from one subscriber to another `echo "Test Fax!" | ngcp-fax --caller 43993006 --callee 43993007`
-`echo 'test test' > filetosend.txt`
-1. Use the ngcp-fax tool to send a fax:
-`ngcp-fax --caller 43993003 --callee 43993002 --file filetosend.txt`
-1. To troubleshoot you can check log:
+1. To troubleshoot you can check logs:
 `tail -f /var/log/ngcp/faxserver.log`
+`tail -f /var/log/ngcp/kamailio-proxy.log`

 ## CALLS